AltorvoAV/TFT-lore/content/Miscellaneous/Dreams.md

 ---
 ## Session 13
 Drachen's Dream
-- You soar on blackened wings, slicing through the Silver Void.
+- You soar on blackened wings, slicing through the [[Silver Void.jpg|Silver Void]].
 Wind howls through your scales, the arrogant hum of creation itself resonating in your bones.
 Power surges through you, vast and unrelenting.
 This is your moment.
 You are to be, inevitable.
-- Through your kaleidoscopic vision, they stand—your kin, your rivals, your prey.
-Colossal, shifting things, their forms spiralling between impossible geometries, their very being a challenge to your supremacy.
-The void pulsing with the echoes of war, and siblings drift as hollow husks, their failure a silent sacrifice.
+- Through your kaleidoscopic vision, they stand—your kin, your rivals, your prey. [[Colossal.jpg|Colossal]], shifting things, their forms spiralling between impossible geometries, their very being a challenge to your supremacy.
+The [[Void Pulsing.jpg|void pulsing]] with the echoes of war, and siblings drift as hollow husks, their failure a silent sacrifice.
 You tear through them, your triumph within grasp.
 - And then— Nothing.
 The battle does not end—it is ripped away—it was never there.
 - You feel... contained. _Confined_.
 Where nothing ends, you feel endless nothing.
 Reality’s damnation, _stolen_ from existence itself.
-- An endless expanse of seething mist coils around you, not as mere fog, but as an intelligence—ancient, patient, unshaken.
+- An endless expanse of [[Seething Mist.jpg|seething mist]] coils around you, not as mere fog, but as an [[Intelligence.jpg|intelligence]]—ancient, patient, unshaken.
 Cosmic storms churn at the edges of perception, flickering between existence and oblivion.
 Every path, every escape, collapses into the suffocating haze.
 You are not trapped.
 You are _**held**_.
 - This is no battlefield.
 This is _damnation_.
 - A whisper—without sound; a thought carved directly into your mind.
 A voice you have known since the dawn of all things.
 	- _"This is your punishment, child.
 You have killed.
 You will kill again.
 But this time, you will know the weight of failure."_
 - And you do.
 You _feel_ it.
 A horror deeper than any death.
 A realization so vast it drowns you.
 	- _"I have stripped you to your infancy.
 You are not owed power, lest you face my wrath.
 If you fall again, I will not punish you—I will erase you.
 You will have never been."_
 - The voice vanishes, but the knowledge remains.
 - A waterfall of eons pass.
-Time is a distant concept—yet only you, and the knowledge of what has been taken, remain. - Your eyes latch onto a spark.
+Time is a distant concept—yet only you, and the knowledge of what has been taken, remain. - Your eyes latch onto a [[Spark.jpg|spark]].
 A glimmer in the abyss.
 A star, distant and small.
 You reach for it—desperate, yearning.
 A flicker of hope.
 - Hope is a lie.
 Hatred is truth.
 - Everything you fought for—_**stolen**._
 - Everything you did—_**yet to happen**._